Ricardo Verón: Career

 Verón started his professional career at San Lorenzo in the Primera Division Argentina in 1999.
 In 2001, he was sold to Reggina.
 He has spent time on loan at Salernitana in Italy, at Lanús and San Lorenzo in Argentina, at Serie B side F.C.
 Crotone.
 He played in Siena on a co-ownership deal with Reggina.

 On 22 January 2008, incidentally his birthday, Veron signed for Greek club PAOK on a loan deal.
 After a quite successful 6-month period, PAOK came to terms with Siena and Matias signed a new three-year contract, in the summer of 2008.
 He has gradually become a mainstay in the midfield, being one of the most-capped players of the 2008–09 season.

 The 2009–10 season has not been equally successful though, as Veron has fallen out of favor and rarely makes any appearances, even as a substitute.
-In July 2010, a new chapter in Veron's career started, as he moved to OFI Crete, the historic club from Crete, Greece.
+In July 2010, a new chapter in Veron's career started, as he moved to OFI, the historic club from Crete, Greece.